real-artswan/EasyThreeD-K7-STM32/README.md

 # Branch: 2.1.2
 This is a clone of Marlin 2.1.2, configured for the EasyThreeD K7 ET4000+, with some minor updates.

-For the original firmware source and binaries based on Marlin 1.1.1 supplied by the manufacturer, see https://github.com/schmttc/EasyThreeD-K7-STM32/tree/Original-Firmware-Marlin-1.1.1
+- For the original firmware source and binaries based on Marlin 1.1.1 supplied by the manufacturer, see https://github.com/schmttc/EasyThreeD-K7-STM32/tree/Original-Firmware-Marlin-1.1.1

-For additional files including compiled binaries, see https://github.com/schmttc/EasyThreeD-K7-STM32/tree/Additional-Files
+- For additional files related to the printer, see https://github.com/schmttc/EasyThreeD-K7-STM32/tree/Additional-Files

 ## Overview
 - Compile using PlatformIO, board "mks_robin_lite_maple"
 - Physical buttons and LED currently are functional as per the standard manufacturer's behaviour
-- Start button LED (improved feedback)
+- Start button LED
   - LED blinks slowly when printing/processing
   - When paused blinks LED quickly
   - LED is on when job is cancelled or completed